YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 ## Extra-Commands:

 Connecting to the Container Internally:
+(You will enter the container with terminal)

     $ sudo docker run --gpus all -it --rm -v "$PWD:/app" --entrypoint /bin/bash my-torch-app